redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 a ``-`` character before the Version-Release, which is an often used convention but not a requirement.
 Then finally the Version-Release.

 That's it!
-We've written an entire SPEC file for **bello**!
+We've written an entire SPEC file for **pello**!
 In the next section we will cover how to build the RPM!

 The full SPEC file should now look like the following: